 This is the common Multithreading Interview Questions which is frequently asked in an interview.
 There are mainly three types of multithreading processes.

 - Interleaved Multithreading: This type of multithreading is mainly processed to make the execution pipeline independent of any dependency by removing all the data dependency stalls from the same.

-- Coarse-grained Multithreading: This is a type of multithreading where one thread can continue to execute until it is blocked by a normal event which would process a long latency stall.
+- Coarse-grained Multithreading: This is a multithreading type where one thread can continue to execute until it is blocked by a normal event that would process a long latency stall.

 - Simultaneous Multithreading: This is the new and advanced type of multithreading process.
 In this case, the multithreading process is mainly implemented towards the superscalar processors.

 Find below the different types of thread states.

 - Runnable: In this state, a thread is used to remain in a running an executable state

 - Terminated: In this state, the thread should be terminated and should not remain in the current executable phase.